brainhack-school2023/Ridani_project/README.md

 # Ridani_project
+This is the branch that I created it!!

 Hello Everyone my name is Daniel Ridani.
 I am a phd student in Polytechnique Montreal.
 I am currently working on separating susceptibility-sources in the brain.
 At this is stage I am focusing on doing this using simulations of phatoms.
 I am super excited to be part of this course.
 ## Thank you